-Pages 330-333: In addition to collecting all of the files required to print an InDesign document, packaging a file is a great way to create an archived version of a document.
+Pages 328-331: In addition to collecting all of the files required to print an InDesign document, packaging a file is a great way to create an archived version of a document.
 Make sure that students understand that every time they package a file, they create copies of all of the imported graphic files and fonts, as well as the InDesign file.
 Once they've sent a package folder to the printer, they may want to delete the folder to avoid redundancy and save disk space, or they can make a copy of the folder on a different hard disk or CD before deleting the package folder from their hard disk.
+When you package an InDesign document, you also have the option to include an IDML version of the file that can be opened in earlier versions of InDesign, as well as a PDF version.